The Return to Practice Programme: Portfolio route

 - Hold JCPTGP certificate, CCT, CEGPR or GP qualification awarded in the EEA allowing direct entry to the GMC GP Register

 - Hold GMC full registration with a licence to practise or have made an application to the GMC to restore your licence to practice.
 (If you have given up your GMC registration and your licence to practise please read the notes below*)

 - Be included on the GMC GP Register

-- Have at least a year's experience working unsupervised as a general practitioner in the NHS while on the Medical Performers List or its predecessors with a minimum of one successful GMC approved or UK military appraisal, OR gained a CCT or CEGPR and entered the GP Register within the 12 months prior to leaving the UK
+- Have a minimum of one successful GMC-approved or UK military appraisal, and at least a year's experience working unsupervised as a general practitioner in the NHS.
+While on the Medical Performers List or its predecessors.
+Or obtain a CCT or CEGPR and register as a GP within a year of departing the UK

-- Any career breaks (such as maternity or other personal or statutory leave) from clinical practice in the ten year period do not exceed three years in total and do not exceed a continuous 15 month period in the three years immediately preceding application.
+- Any career breaks (such as maternity or other personal or statutory leave) from clinical practice in the ten-year period do not exceed three years in total.
+Also does not exceed a continuous 15-month period in the three years immediately preceding application.

 The evidence which you collect for your portfolio can be useful for your revalidation appraisal in the future.